ganderzz/dylanpaulus.com/posts/2020-02-04-making-react-fast.md

 }
 ```

 These two classes differ in their implementation of `shouldComponentUpdate()`.
 React.Component's `shouldComponentUpdate()` will always return true unless we override it (ie. always re-render on update).
-React.PureComponent has its own implementation of `shouldComponentUpdate()` which automatically performs a shallow comparison of all the component's props.
+React.PureComponent has its own implementation of `shouldComponentUpdate()` which automatically performs a shallow comparison of all the component's props and state.
 If any of the new props the component receives are changed, then return true.
 Otherwise, it will return false (ie. not triggering a re-render, and returning the previously calculated render of the component).

 Up until this point we've only talked about class-based components.
 You may be asking yourself, "Fine, but what about function components?"
 Since our goal is to 'cache' the output of a function component, React gives us a handy utility for memoizing our function components... `React.memo`!
 This works similarly to React.PureComponent in class-based components.
-If the component receives new props it re-renders.
+If the component receives new props/state it re-renders.
 Otherwise, return the computed output from before.

 ```js
 function MyComponent(props) {